NetSPI/MicroBurst/README.md

 RELATED LINKS: https://blog.netspi.com/azure-automation-accounts-key-stores

-# Get-AzureVMPluginSettings.ps1
+# Get-AzureVMExtensionSettings.ps1
-PS C:\> Import-Module .\Get-AzureVMPluginSettings.ps1
+PS C:\> Import-Module .\Get-AzureVMExtensionSettings.ps1

-PS C:\> Get-Help Get-AzureVMPluginSettings -full
+PS C:\> Get-Help Get-AzureVMExtensionSettings -full

 NAME
-    Get-AzureVMPluginSettings
+    Get-AzureVMExtensionSettings

 SYNOPSIS
-    PowerShell function for dumping information from Azure VM Plugin Settings
+    PowerShell function for dumping information from Azure VM Extension Settings

 SYNTAX
-    Get-AzureVMPluginSettings [<CommonParameters>]
+    Get-AzureVMExtensionSettings [<CommonParameters>]

 DESCRIPTION
-    The function will read all available plugin settings, decrypt protected values (if the required certificate can be found) and return all the settings.
+    The function will read all available extension settings, decrypt protected values (if the required certificate can be found) and return all the settings.